 Hematoma or seroma (a pocket of blood or fluid inside the body): This may go away on its own or require surgical drainage.

-Irregular scarring: Incisions made during the surgery are placed where they won’t be detected easily.
+Irregular scarring: Incisions are placed where they won’t be detected easily.
 However, sometimes the incisions may develop into scars that are raised and dark.
 This may occur in patients with a history of irregular scarring or if an infection at the incision site develops.